-- (d) Public Service Infrastructure as per definition, relates to essential services and shall therefore be exempted from property rates (Sec 93A of MPRA Amendments). - (e) Rates for property used for Mining purposes shall be determined by means of a ratio 1:2, 5 in relation to residential property. - (f) Public Benefit Organisation Property (PBOs):
+- (d) Public Service Infrastructure as per definition, relates to essential services and shall therefore be exempted from property rates (Section 93A of MPRA Amendments). - (e) Rates for property used for Mining purposes shall be determined by means of a ratio 1:2,5 in relation to residential property. - (f) Public Benefit Organisation Property (PBOs):

 The rate applicable to public benefit organisation properties as listed in item 1(welfare and humanitarian), item 2(health care) and item 4(education and development) of part 1 of the ninth schedule to the Income Tax Act, No. 58 of 1962 only will be calculated on a ratio of 1: 0.25 in relation to residential properties.
-The property must be owned by public benefit organisation and used for the following activities:- i.
-Welfare and Humanitarian organisations
+The property must be owned by public benefit organisation and used for the following activities:- exemption Certificate, failing which the category will revert back to the actual use/zoning of the property.